 The digital risk management function of an integrated risk management approach is the most nebulous facet of IRM.
 For many mid-level and enterprise CISO’s, their organizations are just beginning to design and execute a digital transformation initiative.
 It can be difficult for a CISO to know what their role is during this inflection point, let alone know what their position will be following the shift.

 The crux of the misunderstanding many CISO’s have about digital risk management is the expansive landscape that digital risk encompasses.
 While other facets of IRM are defined - corporate compliance and oversight or audit management have defined capabilities that a solution must have, digital risk management at present is fluid.
 Where corporate compliance and supply chain risk management are prescribed by the regulations and standards put forth by regulatory bodies, digital risk management is defined by the specific technologies adopted by the organization.
 In that regard, digital risk management represents the point where CISO’s must become proactive in their cyber program.
 Digital risk management capabilities are key to any integrated risk management solution, and these solutions should help you address the risk profiles detailed below.

-Defining digital risk for your organization
+Defining a digital risk management strategy for your organization

 Digital risk is created by the technologies that a specific organization adopts.
 As a result, a digital risk management program must be unique to the organization.
 Gartner’s outline for designing a digital risk management program hinges on the technology groups that organizations adopt and the risks associated:

 Internet of things (IoT)